NicelyCla/Real-Time-Clockdriven/README.md

 for a correct priority setting all executables must be run with sudo. <br>

 Launching <b>sudo ./application-ok</b> will be show an optimal situation where there should be no deadline miss and the tasks will be optimally scheduled.
-This will create an infinite loop that will force the processor to raise its clock.<br>

 Launching <b>sudo ./application-err_p</b> will be shown a deadline miss situation in periodic tasks, in this case a task is running too busy waiting compromising the execerr_pion and causing deadline misses in some periodic task.<br>